shams-nahid/System-Design-Study-Note/docs/Notes/Tiny URL.md

 - creation date

 As we are about to store billions of rows and we do not have to maintain the strong relations betwee collections/table, we can simply use NoSQL database for easy scale.

+### Summary

+- What are the size of the shortend url?
+- Volume of traffic?
+- Is the system single instance or will be scaleable?
+-